 Education Next reports being involved in activities outside the classroom may play a role in improving grades and standardized test scores.

-No matter what the future brings, skills like teamwork, cooperation, creative problem-solving, decision-making and leadership will always be important.
+No matter what the future brings, skills like teamwork, time management, creative problem-solving, decision-making and leadership will always be important.
 Many extracurricular activities allow the development of these skills that are transferrable to school, family and future life.

-Whether it's a coach, a teammate, a parent or an event judge, involvement in many extracurriculars brings students into contact with others who may become valuable connections later.
+Involvement in many extracurriculars brings students into contact with others, like coaches, teammates, parents and event judges, who may become valuable connections later.

 If college is the next step after high school, a record of involvement over several years can demonstrate a continued interest in a particular cause, activity or event.
 Colleges and universities appreciate seeing applicants who demonstrate that they are successful outside the classroom and will become active members of their academic communities.